nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp1.md

 ![](./gcp_images/gcp_activatefreetrial.png "GCP activate free trial button")

 - This is a 2-step process.
 On the first page, you must agree to the Terms of Service, then click "Continue".
 On the second page, you'll create your payments profile.
 Enter your address and billing information, then click "Start free trial".
+A message will confirm that you set up the free trial - click "Got it".

 ## Step 3: Check billing account information